Part III: Mindsets & Priorities

 We all know traditional, command-and-control driven structures that remind us of government offices and bureaucracy.
 In fact, some ministries are more innovative than these environments packed with rules and control in which transformation can hardly flourish.
 This directive leadership style, which pushes decisions from top to bottom, suppresses the collective wisdom and increases disengagement.
 So, how can these ivory towers be torn down and what are alternatives?

-The keywords are supportive leadership as well as ‘sense and response’.
+The keywords are supportive leadership as well as 'sense and response'.
 This means not assuming to know all the best, but asking employees what they need to thrive.
-Because a good role model decides with the employees instead of over them.
-The used language can change here a lot with words like ‘we’ and ‘us’ to create a sense of unity.
+A good role model decides with the employees instead of over them.
+The used language can change here a lot with inclusive words to create a sense of unity.
 But it also means to build an environment of trust and freedom so that employees can fully blossom.
-This implies that employees can be authentic, but can also enhance their perception.
-The ‘sense and response’ model aims to observe attentively, get involved, gain insights and respond accordingly.
+This implies that employees can be authentic and enhance their perception.
+The 'sense and response' model aims to observe attentively, get involved, gain insights and respond accordingly.
 So the one who is closest to the subject is responsible, not the one with the most important title.

 'Survival of the fittest' refers to those who are best able to adapt to the changing immediate environment.

 Projects, products and initiatives which strongly remind of the waterfall approach are still widespread.
 We tend to plan based on assumptions.
 Even if we would like to, we cannot predict the future or the customer's wishes.
 We need data, experiments as well as an environment of psychological safety in which failure is not an issue at all.
 At least as long as people learn their lesson.